knative/docs/docs/getting-started/README.md

 # Getting Started with Knative
 ## Before you begin
 !!! warning
     Knative Quickstart Environments are for experimentation use only.
-For production installation, see our [Administrator's Guide](../admin/README.md)
+For production installation, see our [Installing Guide](../install/README.md)

 Before you can get started with a Knative Quickstart deployment you must install kind, the Kubernetes CLI, and the Knative CLI.